coreytaylorcompchem/comp_chem/ml/adme_models/cyp_34a/README.md

 ## Model metrics

-RMSE: 0.6664
+RMSE: 0.6664\n
-MAE: 0.4216
+MAE: 0.4216\n
-R²: 0.9629
+R²: 0.9629\n

 ![true vs predicted ic50s](true_vs_predicted_pic50s.png)

-The data were suspiciously night so I had a deeper look at whether there was any model over-fitting.
+The data were suspiciously nice so I had a deeper look at whether there was any model over-fitting.
 Training and validation loss were reasonable across epochs

 ![training and validation loss](image.png)